-PHP is celebrating its 25th birthday this week, or 25 years since its creator Rasmus Lerdorf released version 1.0 of the “Personal Home Page Tools”.
+PHP is celebrating its 25th birthday this week.
+25 years since its creator Rasmus Lerdorf released version 1.0 of the “Personal Home Page Tools.”

-The language has been on a small decline recently, with its peak being registered in January 2015 at 80.6%.
-Nonetheless, the language is constantly being improved, with new versions released regularly.
-The latest version of PHP is 7.3.
+The language has been on a small decline recently, with a peak in January 2015 at 80.6%.
+Nonetheless, improvements occur with the regular release of new versions.
+The latest version is 7.3.

 Why is PHP so popular and important?

-One of the reasons for PHP’s popularity is how easy it is how find good web hosting for PHP-based websites.
-This is perhaps the main reason for its large marketshare, WP Tavern explains.
+One of the reasons for its popularity is how easy it is to find good web hosting for PHP-based websites.
+This is perhaps the main reason for its large market share, WP Tavern explains.

-Last year, during a Q&A session at WordCamp Europe, Mullenweg said that he believed that “PHP is going to be crucial to us for many years to come.”
+Last year, during a Q&A session at WordCamp Europe, Mullenweg said he believed the language would be crucial for many more years.

 As pointed out by WordPress.org, it is crucial to keep the language up-to-date all-year-round.
 The two main reasons for keeping up with the update hygiene are the following:

-- Running the latest version will make your website more efficient and faster in its performance.
+- Running the latest version will make your website more efficient and faster performance-wise.
 The current latest version is 7.3, so make sure to check if you’re running it.
 It is much faster than older versions.

-So, double check the version of your PHP – it should be 7.3.
+So, double-check the version you are using – it should be 7.3.
 And happy 25!